 Here in Scotland we have something called the Scottish Access Code that allows you to walk, cycle, canoe and ride a horse just about anywhere within reason.
-You cannot ride a bicycle on the pavement but you can ride on a footpath, trail, road or the like.
+You cannot ride a bicycle on the pavement but you can ride on a footpath, trail, road, path or the like.
 Kick scooters are not mentioned, though if you follow the guidelines in the Scottish Access Code for other modes of transport and use some common sense, I think scooting on the pavement should not cause any issues.
-Giving way to pedestrians is always a good idea.
-Note, just my personal opinion, not legal advice and laws outside Scotland may be different.
+Always giving way to pedestrians is a good idea.
+Note, this is just my personal opinion, not legal advice and laws outside Scotland may be different.

 What is so good about kick scooting?